Kumayri historic district: History

 The area was first mentioned as Kumayri in the historic Urartian inscriptions dating back to the 8th century BC.
 Historians believe that Xenophon passed through Kumayri during his return to the Black Sea, a journey immortalized in his Anabasis.

 Kumayri was again mentioned in 773 in accounts of the revolt against Arab domination led by Artavazd Mamikonyan that resulted in a revival of Armenian statehood.
 Later, during and after the reign of Bagratids, Kumayri developed into a well-built modern town that was a center of commerce for the region.

-In 1804, the Russian forces controlled over Shirak region at the beginning of the Russo-Persian War of 1804 and 1813.
+In 1804, the Russian forces controlled over Shirak region at the beginning of the Russo-Persian War of 1804–1813.
 Kumayri became officially part of the Russian Empire at the Treaty of Gulistan.

-During the period of the Russian rule, Kumayri became one of the developing cities in the Transcaucasus.
-In 1829, in the aftermath of the Russo-Turkish War, there was a big influx of Armenian population, as around 3,000 families who had migrated from territories in the Ottoman Empire -in particular from the towns of Kars, Erzurum, and Doğubeyazıt- settled in and around Kumayri.
+During the period of Russian rule, Kumayri became one of the developing cities in the Transcaucasus.
+In 1829, in the aftermath of the Russo-Turkish War, there was a big influx of Armenian population, as around 3,000 families who had migrated from territories in the Ottoman Empire -in particular from the towns of Kars, Erzurum, and Doğubayazıt- settled in and around Kumayri.

 A major Russian fortress was built on the site in 1837.
-Gyumri was finally formed as a town in 1840 to become the centre of the newly established Alexandropol Uyezd, experiencing rapid growth during its first decade.
+Gyumri was finally formed as a town in 1840 to become the centre of the newly established Alexandropol uezd, experiencing rapid growth during its first decade.
 In 1849, the Alexandropol Uyezd became part of the Erivan Governorate.
 The town was an important outpost for the Imperial Russian armed forces in the Transcaucasus where their military barracks were established (e.g., at Poligons, Severski, Kazachi Post).
 The Russians built the Sev Berd fortress at the western edge of the city during the 1830s in response to the Russo-Turkish War of 1828–1829.

-Alexandropol had been quickly transformed to become one of the major centres of the Russian troops during the Russo-Turkish War of 1877–78.
+Alexandropol had been quickly transformed to become one of the major centres of the Russian troops during the Russo-Turkish War of 1877–1878.
 After the establishment of the railway station in 1899, Alexandropol witnessed a significant growth and became the largest city in Eastern Armenia.
 By the end of the 19th century, Alexandropol was home to 430 shopping stores as well as several workshops and cultural institutions.

 The majority of the historic buildings in Kumayri date back to the 19th and 20th centuries.
 Monuments such the homes of important Armenian cultural figures and wealthy families from the pre-Soviet period, and several churches, including a Russian chapel, still stand.